ITANKAWIN/MessageBrokerRMQService/README.md

 # MessageBrokerRMQService

 A simple .NET 9-based microservice that demonstrates how to publish messages to RabbitMQ using MassTransit.
-This service sends messages to two separate queues (`sms-queue` and `noti-queue`) using a shared topic exchange with different routing keys.
+This service sends messages to two separate queues (`sms-queue` and `noti-queue`) using a two topic exchange with different routing keys.

 ---